tom-halpin/pe-dojo-book/README.md

 # Product Engineering Dojo eBook

+A tale from the [Pet-Clinic multiverse](https://dxc-technology.github.io/about-pe-dojo/).

 ## Introduction

-This is an open-sourced eBook providing an Introduction to Product Engineering.
-It is intended for anyone working in an organization that has or is embarking on a product engineering journey.
+This repository holds an open-sourced eBook providing an Introduction to Product Engineering.
+It is intended for anyone working in an organization that has or is embarking on a Product Engineering journey.

-This eBook is based on DXC's [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) which provides an interactive training course using [Katacoda](https://www.katacoda.com/).
+This eBook is based on the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) from [DXC Technology](https://www.dxc.com) which provides an interactive Product Engineering training course using [Katacoda](https://www.katacoda.com/) an interactive learning platform.

+## Content

+The eBook includes **4** chapters and an assessment:

+* Welcome
+* Introduction to Product Engineering
+* Design Thinking
+* Getting Started
+* Assessment

 ## Download